 When I first started using oil paints for the first time after many years spent painting with acrylics, I instantly could see what the fuss was about.
 It was like, wow!
 The colors are so much more vibrant, I had all the time in the world to blend the colors, and I found that oils were nowhere near as difficult to paint with as I had imagined!

-So now that you are thinking you want to take the plunge and try painting with oils, there are some essential things to think about before you buy.
+So now that you think you want to take the plunge and try oil painting, there are some essential things to consider before you buy.

 When selecting oil paints, it is crucial to understand the difference between artists’ quality and student-quality oils.